Home

 • Spread by rhizomes and will self sow.

-• From the stem are 7 leaves followed by 4 white bracts and finally the greenish flower in the center.
+• From the stem are 7 leaves followed by 4 white bracts and finally the greenish flower in the centre.

 • The bracts range from 1 1/2 to 4 inches wide.